mitom18/jarvis/README.md

 # Stop the running bot.
 ./bin/stop.sh

+# Deploy the newest bot version from GitHub (requires SSH connection to this repo).
+./bin/deploy.sh
 ```

-Or you can just simply run the main `jarvis.py` file via Python 3.9 or higher.
+Or you can just simply run the main `jarvis.py` file with Python 3.9 or higher.

 ```
 python3 jarvis.py